andraugust/andraugust.github.io/computation-1.md

 Like the algorithm, this table completely specifies addition because it associates each pair of inputs with the corresponding sum.

 Neither the algorithm nor the table, however, is a computer.
 So where does the computer come in?
-The computer comes in as the thing _implementing_ the function.
+The computer is the *thing* that implements the function.
 It's _any_ physical system that converts inputs to outputs like in the table.
 I emphasize _any_ because the computer could be digital, analog, quantum, made of water, sand, whatever, just as long as its i/o matches the table.

 What does it mean for a physical system to "match" the table?